hannotify/articles/structured-concurrency/structured-concurrency-english.md

 We could tell he was trying to be patient, but his list recital had been for nothing and he couldn't completely hide his disappointment.
 Concurrent programming with Java can sometimes be exactly like that.
 When you configure a few threads to do work in parallel, some of the work you let them do could potentially be for nothing.
-Java 21 will introduce 'structured concurrency' as a preview feature [1], allowing you to prevent unnecessary work like this.
+Java 21 will introduce 'structured concurrency' as a preview feature, allowing you to prevent unnecessary work like this.

 ## Unstructured Concurrency